KevinFasusi/qrng/README.md

 The QRNG presented here uses a laser diode gantry as the qubit generator.
 Each laser is a single photon source.
 The photon provides the probabilistic amplitudes corresponding to two paths.

-Using the laser as a photon source, the system is prepared in a superposition of horizontal ($H$) and vertical ($V$) polarisation $(\vert H\rangle + \vert V\rangle)/\sqrt{2}$.
+Using the laser as a photon source, the system is prepared in a superposition with horizontal ($H$) and vertical ($V$) polarisation $(\vert H\rangle + \vert V\rangle)/\sqrt{2}$.

 ![polarised-light-encoded.png](assets/encoding-photon.jpeg)

 A 50:50 polarised beam splitter (PBS) is used to encode the photon as a $0$ or $1$ depending on the path the photon takes.
-The PBS will decompose the incident light sending linear light through the horizontal (0) or vertical output (1).
 The measurement section uses a single photon detector (SPD) along each axis of photo resistors (new model replaces with photo transistors) two for each qubit "wire" for horizontal and vertical encoding.
 The measurement section is responsible for the decoherence of the quantum system.